RespiraWorks/Ventilator/manufacturing/filter_holder/README.md

 ![](assets/LowerAcrylicFacePlate.png)

+The sizing for the mounting holes was based on [this](https://www.pemnet.com/fastening_products/pdf/sidata.pdf) catalog for heat set insert

 ### Source files

 The custom design and assembly have been carried out in Autodesk Inventor, and the following "source" files are provided: